 Per his Wikipedia, Johann Hari is a Swiss-British journalist.
 He has written for syndicated publications including The Independent and The Huntington Post.
 Hari is author of Chasing the Scream: The Opposite of Addiction is Connection and Lost Connections: Uncovering the Real Causes of Depression – and the Unexpected Solutions.

 Today, I’ve transcribed a clip from The Joe Rogan Experience in which Hari expounds on the emptiness of materialism.
 He explains that there are two kinds of motivation in life–intrinsic and extrinsic.
-Intrinsic motivation comes from the enjoyment we get from a particular activity for its own sake, while extrinsic motivation is transactional–we perform the activity to get something else out of it.
+Intrinsic motivation comes from the enjoyment of an activity itself, while extrinsic motivation is transactional–we perform the activity to get something else out of it.
 An example of intrinsic motivation is playing piano because you love piano.
 An example of extrinsic motivation is playing piano to please your parents or impress a girl.

 Hari argues that the more extrinsically motivated we are, the more likely we are to experience depression and anxiety.
-Our culture, he laments, is overrun with extrinsic motivation in the form of people-pleasing image-conscious behaviors–what he terms junk values.
-Junk values, a major driving force of materialism, are exacerbated by the presence of social media.
-According to Hari, the cure to junk values is getting people to spend more time on intrinsically motivated activities.
-By educating people on the art of happiness, people will develop values more in line with their well-being.
+Our culture, he laments, is overrun with extrinsic motivation in the form of people-pleasing, image-conscious behaviors–a manifestation of junk values.
+Junk values, Hari argues, are exacerbated by social media.
+According to Hari, the remedy for junk values is knowledge.
+By educating people on the art of happiness, people will develop intrinsic values more in line with their well-being.
 More controversially, Hari suggests that top-down ad regulation is another importance piece of the puzzle, and idea that Rogan pushes back against on the grounds that it violates free speech.

 Check out the thought-provoking video and transcript, and let me know where you stand down below.